Kaali (2018 film)

-Kaali is a 2018 Indian Tamil-language action drama film directed by Kiruthiga Udhayanidhi, starring Vijay Antony in a quadruple role alongside Anjali, Sunaina, Shilpa Manjunath, and Amritha Aiyer.
+Kaali is a 2018 Indian Tamil-language action drama film written and directed by Kiruthiga Udhayanidhi, starring Vijay Antony in a quadruple role alongside Anjali, Sunaina, Shilpa Manjunath, and Amritha Aiyer.
 Produced by Fatima Vijay Antony, the film began production in March 2017 and was released on 18 May 2018.
-The film was dubbed and released in Hindi as Jawab the Justice.
+The film was dubbed and released in Hindi as Jawab: the Justice.

 Plot

 Bharath, a surgeon in America, experiences recurring dreams about a bull and a woman's voice.
 After his mother's emergency transplant surgery, Bharath decides to be her donor, but his father reveals he is adopted.
 After his mother's successful surgery, Bharath goes to India to find out about his biological parents.
 He meets villager Gopi and learns that his mother's name is Parvathy, and his real name is Kaali.
 Bharath assumes Kaali's given name, but nobody knows his father.
 He sets up a free clinic in the village and conducts a DNA match test on patients.
 It leads to a decrease in the number of patients coming to a local Siddha doctor named Valli, who becomes upset but later learns Kaali's good nature.

 Meanwhile, Kaali and Gopi have suspicions about the village head, Periyasamy, because he is left-handed, like Kaali.
 They get him drunk and ask about his past, where a young Periyasamy is in love with his college mate, but they face opposition from their parents due to caste differences.
 They plan to elope when they find that his girlfriend is pregnant, but due to problems at his house and communal riots in the village, Periyasamy arrives later than expected.
 His girlfriend consumes poison and dies upon thinking that he has betrayed her.
 When Kaali asks his girlfriend's name, Periyasamy tells him that she is Thenmozhi, and Kaali realises that Periyasamy is not his father.

 Later, in a brawl at a local bar, Kaali and Gopi come across a man named "Thala Vettiyaan" Maari, who has the name "Parvathy" tattooed on his arm.
 They try to find out about him, and he tells them the tattoo is his girlfriend's name.
 A young Maari is a thief and goes to a house in the middle of the night to steal.
 He finds a woman named Parvathy trying to kill her abusive husband, Gounder, who forcefully married her.
 Maari threatens Parvathy and steals money and jewels from her.
 Once Maari leaves the house, Parvathy follows him and tries to retrieve the stolen things, but he overpowers her.
 This incident blossoms into love, and they try to elope to escape Gounder.
 Gounder finds out about the affair and orders his men to kill them.
 Parvathy dies while attempting to save Maari.
 In a rage, Maari chops off Gounder's head, and this begins a communal riot in the village.
 Kaali finds that Maari is also not his father.